 An active infrared night vision system optional on the 7 Series helps the driver to more easily detect people, animals or other objects in front of the vehicle at night.
 Using an infrared camera and near-infrared lights to detect heat, the system then projects the image on the windshield, near the driver’s line of sight.
 The Flying Spur doesn’t offer a night vision system.

-The 7 Series’ optional lane departure warning system alerts a temporarily inattentive driver when the vehicle begins to leave its lane.
+The 7 Series’ optional lane departure warning system alerts a temporarily inattentive driver when the vehicle begins to leave its lane and gently nudges the vehicle back towards its lane.
 The Flying Spur doesn’t offer a lane departure warning system.

-The 7 Series offers an optional Side and Top View Cameras to allow the driver to see objects all around the vehicle on a screen.
+The 7 Series offers an optional Surround View to allow the driver to see objects all around the vehicle on a screen.
 The Flying Spur only offers a rear monitor and front and rear parking sensors that beep or flash a light.
 That doesn’t help with obstacles to the sides.